braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_setup.md

 ##### New follower uses LINE Login

-1. Pre-existing state: No user profile exists in Braze with user’s LINE ID.
+1. Pre-existing state: No user profile exists in Braze with the user’s LINE ID.
 2. The user logs into your app using LINE Login.
-3. LINE provides you the user’s email.
+3. LINE provides you with the user’s email.
 4. You either:
-  - Update an existing user profile that has that email to also have the user’s LINE ID.
+  - Update an existing user profile with that email to also have the user’s LINE ID.
   - Create a new user profile with the email and LINE ID.
 5. When the user follows your LINE Official Account, Braze receives a follow event and updates the user’s subscription status to “Subscribed”.